 In June 2021, our board of directors adopted an amended compensation policy for our directors.
-This policy was developed with input from our independent compensation consultant, Korn Ferry, regarding practices and compensation levels at comparable companies.
+This policy was developed with input from Korn Ferry regarding practices and compensation levels at comparable companies.
 It is designed to attract, retain and reward nonemployee directors.

 Under this amended director compensation policy, each non-employee director receives an annual director fee of \$75,000.
-Each director also receives annual equity awards on the date of each annual meeting of our stockholders with a grant date value of \$125,000, which will vest at the following annual meeting.
-The Chairperson of our Audit Committee is paid an additional fee of \$25,000, the Chairperson of our Compensation Committee is paid an additional fee of \$10,000.
+Each director also receives annual equity awards on or about the date of each annual meeting of our stockholders with a grant date value of \$125,000, which will vest after approximately one year of service.
+The chair of our Audit Committee is paid an additional fee of \$25,000, the chair of our Compensation Committee is paid an additional fee of \$15,000, and the chair of our Nominating Committee is paid an additional fee of \$10,000.